chichieinstein/nvimhelper/README.md

 # Ndev Config
 The non-development config supports Latex and Markdown.
 The requirements for the latter are the same as in the previous config.
 ## LaTeX
-`nvimhelper` also has the capability to edit LaTeX files.
+`ndev-config` provides the capability to edit LaTeX files.
 As before, we need an LSP and a TeX compiler to get this working.
 Accordingly,
 1. `TeXLab` is our LaTeX lsp
 2. `Tectonic` is our LaTex compiler.